-The annual and special meeting ("Meeting") of the shareholders ("Shareholders") of Erdene Resource Development Corporation ("Corporation") will be held at Metropolitan Place, Suite 1480, 99 Wyse Road, Dartmouth, Nova Scotia, on June 25, 2020 at 4:00 p.m.
+The annual and special meeting ("Meeting") of the shareholders ("Shareholders") of Erdene Resource Development Corporation ("Corporation") will be held at Metropolitan Place, Suite 1480, 99 Wyse Road, Dartmouth, Nova Scotia, on June 22, 2022 at 10:00 a.m.
 (Atlantic Time) for the following purposes:

-- (i) to receive the audited financial statements of the Corporation for the year ended December 31, 2019, copies of which were mailed to Shareholders; - (ii) to elect directors of the Corporation for the forthcoming year; - (iii) to appoint the auditor of the Corporation for the forthcoming year and to authorize the directors to fix the auditor's remuneration; - (iv) to consider and, if deemed advisable, to approve and confirm the continuance of the Corporation's Amended and Restated Shareholder Rights Plan Agreement dated June 14, 2017; - (v) to consider and, if deemed advisable, pass an ordinary resolution amending the Corporation's deferred stock unit plan; and - (vi) to transact such further and other business as may properly come before the Meeting or any adjournment thereof.
+- (i) to receive the audited financial statements of the Corporation for the year ended December 31, 2021, copies of which were mailed to Shareholders; - (ii) to elect directors of the Corporation for the forthcoming year; - (iii) to appoint the auditor of the Corporation for the forthcoming year and to authorize the directors to fix the auditor's remuneration; - (iv) to approve all unallocated options issuable under the Corporation's incentive stock option plan; - (v) to approve all unallocated deferred stock units issuable under the Corporation's deferred stock unit plan; and - (vi) to transact such further and other business as may properly come before the Meeting or any adjournment thereof.